as228gc/1dv610-laboration2/README.md

 # Personal finance report

-This module is used to get reports by, time, or category and generate a report from given constraints.
+This module is used to get reports by time and generate a report depending on given constraints.

 Installation guide:
 Install dependencies: npm install